ircv3/ircv3-specifications/extensions/sts.md

 ### STS policy deletion or rejection

-Clients might consider allowing users or administrators to reject or remove cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.
+Clients might consider allowing users or administrators to reject or delete cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.

 Such a feature should be made available very carefully from both user interface and security standpoints.
 Deleting or rejecting a cache entry for a known STS host should be a very deliberate and well-considered act -- it shouldn't be something that users get used to doing as a matter of course: e.g., just "clicking through" in order to get work done.
 In other words, these features should not violate the [no immediate user recourse](#no-immediate-user-recourse) section.